AlexTereshenkov/engineering-quests/README.md

   $ python3 script.py
   ```

-  You, in contrast, relied on something called a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) that defines what program will be used to run the file.
+  You, in contrast, relied on something called a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) that defines what program will be used to run the file (using the program search path to find that program).

   So, with the shebang in the `script.py`, the Python script is run like this:

   ```
-  $ /usr/bin/env python script.py hello world
+  $ python script.py hello world
   ```

   You may have noticed that the shebang refers to the `python` which by default points